-- in the course of their employment with Bowls Queensland; - in the workplace; - during all working hours; and - during all work and work-related activities and events (such as conferences and work-related social functions).
+- in the course of their employment with BQ.

+- in the workplace.

+- during all working hours.

+- during all work and work-related activities and events (such as conferences and work-related social functions).

-This policy applies to the conduct of all employees and contractors in every dealing with any person in the course of their work for Bowls Queensland.
+- in every dealing with any person in the course of their work for BQ.

-Conduct going to the employee's duty of fidelity to Bowls Queensland may be the subject of disciplinary action whenever such conduct occurred.
+Conduct going to the employee's duty of fidelity to BQ may be the subject of disciplinary action whenever such conduct occurred.

-This policy applies to volunteers, committees, representatives and any other external parties (Bowls Queensland Representatives) who represent or provide any service (whether voluntary or paid) for Bowls Queensland.
+This policy applies to volunteers, committees, representatives and any other external parties (BQ representatives) who represent or provide any service (whether voluntary or paid) for BQ.